SpongePowered/SpongeDocs/source/faq.rst

-What is Sponge Building?
+What is Sponge building?
 ------------------------

 .. image:: /images/faq2.png

-How Do We Keep Plugins/Mods From Breaking Between MC Versions?
+How do we keep plugins/mods from breaking between Minecraft versions?
 --------------------------------------------------------------

 .. image:: /images/faq3.png

-How Much is Open Source?
+How much is Open Source?
 ------------------------

 .. image:: /images/faq4.png